 It's

-all a magnificent exercise in myth-making and myth-adaptation.
+all a magnificent exercise in myth-adaptation.
 A

 diversion of many old streams into a fresh canal of thought.
 (And a key point of discussion for any boundary-definition debate on the theme of fantasy versus science fiction.)